browserengineering/book/book/intro.md

-[^browsers-abstraction-hard]: Browsers are so performance-sensitive that, in many places, merely the introduction of an abstraction---the function call or branching overhead---has an unacceptable performance cost.
+[^browsers-abstraction-hard]: Browsers are so performance-sensitive that, in many places, merely the introduction of an abstraction---the function call or branching overhead---has an unacceptable performance cost!

 What makes a browser different from most massive code bases is their _urgency_.
 Browsers are nearly as old as any “legacy” codebase, but are _not_ legacy, not